paradime-io/paradime-dbt-nba-data-challenge/README.md

 ## Visualizations

+As a disclaimer, my knowledge of NBA before starting this was minimal.
+I knew the Chicago Bulls and the Lakers, a few players name but that's about it.
+Please excuse any obscene mistakes made due to the lack of domain knowledge :)

 ### Salary Progression for Top Players
 Here we're trying to see the salary progression for NBA Greatest 75 Players based on the number of seasons they've played.